I have men on command

 So be easy and free

-When you drink, come with me
+When you're drinking with me

 I'm a man you don't meet every day"

-- Eduard/Estonia from Axis Powers Hetalia is a brother Pennybags.
+- Eduard/Estonia from Axis Powers Hetalia is a Brother Pennybags.
 He has much more money and resources than his "brothers" Lithuania and Latvia due to tourism, and is willing to help them out if they need bucks.

 - Ayaka Yukihiro of Mahou Sensei Negima!, willing to fund trips to the south seas, fly a dozen people to the UK, and entire festival games well into the millions, usually without being asked.
 At points, she will add in "My peasant friends" and the like to hold her Rich Bitch status.
 Her character assures that The Author has no unavailable plots.